Raj Persaud: Early life and academic career

-He was a psychiatric trainee at the Bethlem Royal Hospital and Maudsley Hospital in London, a research scholar and post-doctoral fellow at Johns Hopkins Hospital in the USA in 1990 and a research worker at the Institute of Neurology at UCL.
+He was a psychiatric trainee at the Bethlem Royal Hospital and Maudsley Hospital in London, a research scholar and post-doctoral fellow at Johns Hopkins Hospital in the US in 1990 and a research worker at the Institute of Neurology at UCL.
 In 2000 he was awarded a UCL Fellowship, and in 2005 he was made a Fellow of the Royal College of Psychiatrists.
 He is also a Fellow of the Worshipful Society of Apothecaries.
 In 2002 he was voted one of the top ten psychiatrists in the UK by a survey of the Institute of Psychiatry and the Royal College of Psychiatrists, published in the Independent on Sunday newspaper.

-He is a Senior Lecturer in Psychiatry at the University of London and has a Visiting Professor role at Gresham College for Public Understanding of Psychiatry.
+He was a senior lecturer in psychiatry at the University of London and had a visiting professor role at Gresham College for Public Understanding of Psychiatry from 2004–2008.

 Plagiarism and suspension

 In 2008, Persaud was suspended from practising psychiatry for three months by the General Medical Council, having admitted being guilty of nine cases of plagiarism.
 He subsequently left his consultant position with the South London and Maudsley NHS trust.

 His book From the Edge of the Couch contained material plagiarised from four academic articles written by nine authors.
 Four of his articles also contained plagiarised passages from an article and book by Thomas Blass, The Man Who Shocked the World.
 The case against him began after a complaint by the Church of Scientology.